 It is well known that there are numerous ancient battles between gods, but...cut off from their gods as they are, these battles become less important to the Celestials.
 Day to day survival takes a priority, though because Celestials are literally made from a piece of their god, for most of them those battles never really completely disappear.
 Others have simply been through too many battles, lived too long in a certain mindset to completely change.

 Elohim (Ael): Created by a singular god most often identified with the Judeo-Christian god, a deity known to his followers as A'el, or "I am", the Elohim are the lower of two orders of Celestials.
 The higher order, the Seraphim, have vastly increased powers, and are believed to still have some sort of fundamental connection to their god.
 The Elohim, however, lost their connection to Ael.
 Some blame the loss of their connection to God on underhanded actions by their long-time enemies, the Nephilim.
 Others believe that this newly found freedom but decreased powers is simply a test from God, to see if they can maintain their faith in bleak times.
 For the most part, the Elohim, called by many of the faithful simply as "angels", seek to bring the faithful to God, so that their souls may be recognized as among the faithful when they die, and eventually accepted into the paradise of Heaven.
 The Elohim themselves hail from this Realm, a place which is said to have no pain, and no earthly concern, but also not a lot of Free Will for the Celestials.
-So many of the Elohim are experiencing, for the first time, having to make their own decisions and decide things for themselves.
+So many of the Elohim are experiencing, for the first time, having to make their own decisions, deciding things for themselves.
 They attempt to enhance and promote virtues, and steer others away from sin.
-Sin are those things which turn the individual away from a focus on god, and on the goodness of god.
+Sins are those things which turn the individual away from a focus on god, and on the goodness of god.
 False idols, addiction, over-indulgence, senseless bloodlust, harming thy neighbor, and overuse or reliance on magic are all frowned upon by the Elohim.
 They are frowned upon for humans, and other individuals, though God didn't really put any restrictions on the Elohim from indulging in sin.
 Many don't, however, and try to follow the same path they preach.
 There are many different kinds of Elohim, which perform various functions within what were once called "Choirs".
 However, since the loss of their single remaining guiding light, the Seraphim Zaphkiel, there is no longer a central Elohim structure to which they must report.
 The few who remain are generally on their own, and gather not in Choirs but tend to support the Aelist churches of the Tear.
 Elohim have large wings which they can fold away to no longer be visible when not in use.
+When people indulge in appropriate virtues, the Elohim gain pneuma.
+Unlike the Nephilim which tend to focus on one particular sin, Elohim tend to gain pneuma from more than one virtue.
 (The Elohim can manifest wings and fly, though like other races who can fly, flying beyond the dome is difficult due to the haze of radiation making it difficult to really see where they are going.
-They also have a magic, Holy Magic, which is solely available to their race, and takes less pneuma for them to utilize.
-They recieve the first level of Holy Magic for free, and thus can start with level 2 Holy Magic.
+They also have a magic, Holy Magic, which is solely available to their race, and takes less Pneuma for them to utilize.
+They recieve the first level of Holy Magic for free, and thus can start with level 2 Holy Magic if they take Holy magic to start.
 They also have a common language they get for free, Enochian, which others must spend XP and have a teacher to learn.)

 The Whispers: Whispers are often mistaken for demons due to their goal to corrupt and test humanity.
 They give humans hardships and challenges to see if they overcome and rise to the challenge.
 This allows them to find out who would be truly virtuous and faithful.
 Many Whispers ply their trade by attempting to lure humans into vice, be it lust, pride, gluttony, or some other sin.